ashakozak/project_j/README.md

 ## Data sources:
 * Uploaded and maintained by Bureau of Infrastructure and Transport Research Economics from https://data.gov.au/
-    * Scheduled operations of international airlines operating to and from Australia.
+    * Dataset from Scheduled operations of international airlines operating to and from Australia.
 Data on Passengers, freight and mail carried by airline by uplift/discharge country within single flight number services - https://data.gov.au/dataset/ds-dga-ad89b4ff-541a-4729-b93c-4d2f5682e4c8/details?q=airline
-    * Scheduled operations of international airlines operating to and from Australia.
+    * Dataset from Scheduled operations of international airlines operating to and from Australia.
 Data on passengers, freight and mail carried between city pairs connected by a single flight number service - https://data.gov.au/dataset/ds-dga-d9fbffaa-836f-4f52-80e8-324249ff269f/details?q=airline
-    * Scheduled services operated by international airlines to and from Australia.
+    * Dataset from Scheduled services operated by international airlines to and from Australia.
 Covers operated flights and seats by city, airline, route, country and region - https://data.gov.au/dataset/ds-dga-e82787e4-a480-4189-b963-1d0b6088103e/details?q=airline
 * Geoapify: Maps, APIs and components | Geoapify Location Platform

 ## References: